gordonwatts/hep-programming-hints/awkward-hints.md

 ```

 Here `ak.num(events, axis=1)` returns `[3, 0, 2, 2]` (the number of items in each sublist), and we then filter for equals 2.

+Always be explicit about the `axis` argument in `ak.num`, never rely on the default.

 ## Sorting Elements in Each Sublist